-Wherever you travel, you're likely to see someone – or several someones – speaking into a cell phone, typing on a laptop computer or creating text messages.
-Electronic devices can be extremely useful, particularly for recording your travels and communicating with family and friends back home, but they come with a few drawbacks.
-You have to recharge them, for one thing, and you also need to be able to carry them and keep them safe.
+Wherever you travel, you're likely to see someone – or several someones – speaking into a cell phone or creating text messages.
+Electronic devices can be extremely useful, particularly for recording your travels and communicating with family and friends, but they come with a few drawbacks.
+You have to recharge them, for one thing, and you also need to be able to keep them safe.

 Let's take a closer look at traveling with electronic devices.